j-oey/bronxpack/bo3/readme.txt

 Issues:
--authorization is team based, always pick black ops and always add bot to cdp -hud is weird on pc (i tried to fix but it isnt perfect)
+-authorization is team based, always pick black ops and always add bot to cdp (change team assignment to open in global settings, so everyone can be on the right team) -hud is weird on pc (i tried to fix but it isnt perfect)